elverion/us-soccer-php/README.md

 ## Limitations

 - No caching was used.
 This would not be hard to layer over top of the existing code, but is beyond the needs for this code test.
+- OpenWeather free has an API limit of 60 requests/min.
+If you exceed that, weather data for stadiums will stop being returned.
+  - We obviously wouldn't use a free-tier API key for anything beyond a code test
+  - This would probably be cached in a production environment, and return the last-known weather if it couldn't be fetched real-time.